Looking for romantic things to do in Sydney?

 Unlike many other places around the world, Sydney and the surroundings seem to be rather unwelcoming when it comes to the topic “love locks“.
 These are little padlocks, often engraved, that are placed by lovers on bridges and fences around romantic or popular spots… if you’ve been to Europe or maybe the US you will know what I mean.

 Anyway, over here councils seem to be less than impressed with this folklore and locks are usually removed straight away.
 If this doesn’t deter you, check out this Aussie small business site called Love Locks Oz on Facebook, I think they are doing a marvellous job at crafting heart shaped locks that are custom engraved with lovers’ names.

-Show her the stars and take her to the Sydney Observatory.
+Show her the stars and take her to the Sydney Observatory – what a fun thing to do for couples!
 In the night sessions you will be able to gaze through the telescope.
 Also, an astronomy educator will explain everything you need to know about the night sky.
 The 3D cinema will entertain even when the conditions don’t permit night sky viewing.
-There is even a Dreamtime show that will feature the stories of the Aborigines and how they see the stars.
+There is even a Dreamtime show that will feature the stories of the Aborigines and how they see the stars

 For fun and action head out of Sydney and go horse riding in Glenworth Valley north of Sydney.
 If you are inexperienced you can join one of the guided tours which are designed for rookies and will take you through the unspoilt Australian wilderness.
 More experienced riders can explore the valley in their own time.

 And if that’s your thing, Glenworth Valley also permits camping, just check out their website for further information.